-The author of the documents n.
-8, 13 and 16 has in particular objected to disclosure of certain parts of the documents that they sent to the Commission and has motivated its position on the fact that these documents contain commercially sensitive business information of the company that submitted it.
-Access to those parties would therefore undermine interests protected under Article (4)2 first indent of Regulation (EC) 1049/2001.
+Concerning document n.
+4, disclosure of certain parts of the document contains commercially sensitive business information of the company.
+Access to those parts would therefore undermine interests protected under Article 4(2) first indent of Regulation (EC) 1049/2001.
 2